TARGETED THERAPY, KINASE INHIBITOR

 Kisqali comes in tablet form.

-The FDA-approved label for Kisqali lists common side effects including headache, fatigue, hair loss, back pain, nausea, constipation, vomiting, diarrhea, and blood cell disorders.
+The FDA-approved label for Kisqali lists common side effects including low blood cell count, nausea, infections, fatigue, diarrhea, vomiting, hair loss, headache, constipation, rash, and cough.

-Rare but serious side effects listed for Kisqali include liver damage, severe birth defects, changes in heart rhythm, and severe blood cell disorders.
+Rare but serious side effects listed for Kisqali include lung disease, skin reactions, liver damage, severe birth defects, changes in heart rhythm, and severe blood cell disorders.

 For more details about this treatment, visit: